 Corazon Avila, Third Year

-Since UIC is located in the center of the city, there are so many opportunities available to us.
+Since UIC is located in the center of the city, there are so many opportunities available to GPPA Medical Scholars students.
 We can make impactful differences in nearby communities that encounter many systemic barriers to healthcare.
-Through these experiences, I learned the importance of patient education and its effect on health outcomes.
+Through these experiences, I learned the importance of patient education and its effects on health outcomes.
 As a future physician, I will strive to continue educating populations about their rights to accessing healthcare and raising awareness among my peers about the barriers that exist.
 Practicing medicine is more than just understanding the complexities of disease, it is also having awareness of the factors that contribute to inequitable health outcomes and actively working to promote health equity in populations that have been systematically oppressed.

 Michael Martinez, BS ‘19